Here you can find practical information concerning the Kick-In.

 What is the Master Kick-In?

-The Master (Winter-) Kick-In is the introduction period at the University of Twente for all all pre-master, master and exchange students that start studying at the University of Twente.
-The Kick-In takes one week and during that week a lot of activities and dinners will be organised to get to know your fellow students and discover Enschede.
-The Master Kick-In will take place from Monday 26th of August until the 29th of August 2019.
+The Winter Kick-In is the introduction period at the University of fTwente for all pre-master, master- and exchange students who start studying at the University of Twente in February.
+The Kick-In takes one week and during that week a lot of activities will be organized to get to know your fellow students and discover Enschede.
+The Winter Kick-In 2021 will take place from Sunday the 31st of January until Saturday the 6th of February.

 We take care of the following:

-- Get a UnionCard: The UnionCard is the card for sports and culture at the UT.
+- [Optional] Get a UnionCard: The UnionCard is the card for sports and culture at the UT.
 With the UnionCard you can get discount at a lot of different activities in Enschede.
 You can swim in whole Enschede for free, play tennis or squash for free and use music studios for free.
-You can also become a member of one or more of the 33 sport associations and 18 culture associations.
+You can also become a member of one or more of the 33 sport associations and 16 culture associations.
 With the UnionCard you can also purchase an subscription for the Sports Centre on Campus.
 For more information you can visit the website: https://su.utwente.nl/en/unioncard/

 Attendance to the Facility Market is highly recommended for international students.
 During this day, you will be given the opportunity to ask questions to the Student Services officer, Visa officer, and AON insurance officer.
 Furthermore, you will get to know the various facilities the University has to offer (for instance the student library, student counselling, the general practitioner, ESN, and ICT/Notebook Service Centre), you can ask questions to the available faculty contact person.
 Please take this day into account when preparing your trip to the Netherlands.
 All the information on the Facility Market can be found here.